Spotify + Inclusive Design: Global Accessibility Awareness Day Round-Up

 We started by looking at how Spotify is structured and operates – with autonomous separated teams or squads that work on specific parts of the product.
 We have teams that work on every part of the product from the mobile app, desktop, web player, wearables and we provide tools for artists and advertisers.

-The important thing about our accessibility guild at Spotify is that it is a cross-functional guild, that means we have designers, developers, data scientists, user researchers, customer service representatives and product managers from teams all across Spotify.
+The important thing about our accessibility guild at Spotify is that it is a cross-functional guild, which means we have designers, developers, data scientists, user researchers, customer service representatives, and product managers from teams all across Spotify.

-Our accessibility guild has several ongoing initiatives, for example we want to cultivate a relationship with the accessibility community.
+Our accessibility guild has several ongoing initiatives.
+For example, we want to cultivate a relationship with the accessibility community.
 Last year, we collaborated with the RNIB, a visually impaired charity in the UK to conduct user research with people with disabilities.
-We also we ran a workshop with the BBC, Autotrader, Barclays and the UK Government to share success stories and learn from each other on how to integrate accessibility at scale and hosting events like this T12t meet up to bring together the accessibility community.
+We also ran a workshop with the BBC, Autotrader, Barclays, and the UK Government to share success stories and learn from each other on how to integrate accessibility at scale and hosting events like this T12t meetup to bring together the accessibility community.